-General Store Cooperative‘s flagship cafe and marketplace, think “mini-Chelsea Market,” will host a variety of locally-owned businesses under its roof, including Good Bottle Refill Shop, Three Daughter’s Baking Co., Love Where You Live by Mrs. Meshugga, The Maplewood Wheelhouse, and an outpost for South Orange favorites Kitchen a la Mode and Sadie’s.
+General Store Cooperative‘s flagship cafe and marketplace, think “mini-Chelsea Market,” hosts a variety of locally-owned businesses under its roof, including Good Bottle Refill Shop, Three Daughter’s Baking Co., Love Where You Live by Mrs. Meshugga, The Maplewood Wheelhouse, and an outpost for South Orange favorites Kitchen a la Mode and Sadie’s.

 GSC will also continue to make a rotating selection of wares available from its network of local makers, artists, and indie businesses, and will run a full-service espresso bar featuring single-origin coffees, kombucha on tap, and cold brew, and non-alcoholic cocktails on evenings we’re open late.
+The coffee bar and kitchen are still under construction but the retail shop is open for business with a nice selection of grab and go baked goods and some kegged beverages (kombucha and nitro) available.

-The GSC-run coffee shop will offer customers the option to become cooperative members and receive discounts on coffee and reusable cup rentals.
+When the full espresso bar opens, we will offer customers the option to become cooperative members and receive discounts on coffee and reusable cup rentals.
 That’s right, we said cup rentals!
 If you forget your reusable cup (for iced or hot drinks) you can rent one from us and drink your to-go coffee with no guilt!
 Return the cup within 30 days for a refund (minus a small cleaning fee), or keep it and refill every time you come in.

 Housed in the General Store Cooperative, Three Daughters Baking Co is owned and operated by pastry chef Erica Leahy.
 Erica has over 18 years of experience in pastry and baking.
 The bulk of her experience is with high end restaurants, Chris Cannon’s Jockey Hollow Bar and Kitchen, Tom Coliccho’s Craft group, Daniel Boulud’s db Bistro Moderne, as well as bakeries and catering companies.